-Unfortunately, there is no cut and clear answer to this question.
-It depends on the stylus shape, manufacturer suggestion, materials used, size, and how clean your records are.
+Unfortunately, there is no clear-cut answer to this question.
+It depends on the stylus shape, manufacturer suggestion, materials used, size, and the cleanliness of your records.
 That’s a lot of variables, for sure!

 It is always a good idea to check with the manufacturer to see how long they say it should last.
 They vary a lot from 200 hours to 1500 hours.
-You can always guesstimate too.
-As 300 hours is around playing 450 full LPs or 500 hours is around 750 full LPs.
+You can always guesstimate, too.
+300 hours is around playing 450 full LPs, or 500 hours is around 750 full LPs.

-A good idea if you are going to buy a new moving magnet cartridge and also buy a spare replacement stylus then break both in for around 20 to 25 records then store the other one away.
-If you suspect your stylus is experiencing wear swap it out to the other stylus and compare.
+It is a good idea if you are going to buy a new moving magnet cartridge and also buy a spare replacement stylus, then break both in for around 20 to 25 records and then store the other one away.
+If you suspect your stylus is experiencing wear, swap it out for the other stylus and compare.

 Is There A Break In Period For Phono Cartridges?

-Plus you have to account for your ears to adjust to the new sound as well.
-As your ears will be used to hearing what your old cart sounded like.
+Plus, you have to account for your ears adjusting to the new sound, and your ears will be used to hearing what your old cart sounded like.

 I highly recommend you check this out!

-I use an ultrasonic cleaner for cleaning my stylus.
+I use an ultrasonic cleaner to clean my stylus.
 It’s cheap, easy to use, and works great!
-Check out my page here, What Is The Best Way To Clean Stylus?
+Check out my page here: What Is The Best Way To Clean Stylus?
 I have before and after pictures that prove that it works very well.

 Record Sleeves – Inner & Outer

-For more information head on over to my post, Best Vinyl Record Sleeves.
+For more information, head over to my post, Best Vinyl Record Sleeves.

 Phono Cartridge Stylus Shapes

-There are different nine stylus shapes that can impact the way the stylus rides in the groove of the record.
+There are nine different stylus shapes that can impact the way the stylus rides in the groove of the record.
 This a rabbit hole I tend to stay out of as I don’t have the money or the time to experiment with all of them.
-But it is important and can help you lead you to find what you want in a phono cartridge.
+But it is important and can help you find what you want in a phono cartridge.